simchanewman/TerminalHackerUnity/README.md

 *If you are having trouble actually playing the game once you have clicked the link, please make sure that you have slected the game-screen with your cursor.
 The game may not be playable if not selected.
 You can press `Esc` if you want to get bring cursor back and leave the game.*

-***Please note: if you click the link and it does not take you to the game link then please get in contact with me provately and I will be able to make this avaliable for you again (I do not control the servers or the website that it is being hosted on)***
+***Please note: if you click the link and it does not take you to the game link then please get in contact with me privately and I will be able to make this avaliable for you again (I do not control the servers or the website that it is being hosted on)***

 ## Gameplay Instructions